Ion Trap Physicist – Quantum Computing

 How to Apply

 • Online applications are only preferred for this role.
-Please submit a CV and cover letter which clearly outlines how you fulfil the criteria specified along with your motivation for UKRI and the role.
+Please submit a CV and covering letter which clearly outlines how you fulfil the criteria specified along with your motivation for UKRI and the role.
 Ensure that the job reference number is included in the file name description of each document uploaded.
-Note that failure to address the above criteria or submit an application without a cover letter may result in the application not being considered.
-Assessment will only be based upon the content of your submitted cover letter and CV and not the ‘experience’ section of the application.
+Note that failure to address the above criteria or submit an application without a covering letter may result in the application not being considered.
+Assessment will only be based upon the content of your submitted covering letter and CV and not the ‘experience’ section of the application.

 About STFC